I’m excited to share How to Make DIY Placemats No Sew using burlap fabric and fabric glue for Spring.

 Once the glue is dry, you are ready to style your placemats.

-There are many options at this point.
+At this point, you have many options.
 You can add paint to highlight the petals.
 For my first table, I decided to leave the petals natural.

 When using the individual petals, you are adding depth to the design.